-- Due to faster and smaller semiconductor devices and higher levels of integration, a higher precision in the production process is required.
-To improve the wafer production process, new materials are being used.
+- Due to faster and smaller semiconductor devices and higher levels of integration, a higher precision in the production process is necessary.

-- Semiconductor manufacturing processes can be improved by incorporating a Coriolis flow meter and controller into the wafer cleaning and the layer deposition processes.
+- Operators can improve semiconductor manufacturing processes by incorporating a Coriolis flow meter and controller into myriad processes such as wafer cleaning and layer deposition.

-- A Coriolis flow meter and controller, paired with a Controlled Evaporation Mixer creates a competitive alternative to traditional bubbler systems.
-This new technology is called a Controlled Evaporation System and can generate vapor streams in a highly precise, controllable, and traceable manner.
+- A Coriolis flow meter and controller, along with a Controlled Evaporation Mixer creates a competitive alternative to traditional bubbler systems.
+Furthermore, this new type of Vapor Generation System can generate vapor streams in a highly precise, controllable, and traceable manner.

 Wafer Cleaning Using Coriolis Flow Meters in Semiconductor Manufacturing Processes